CAPIZ SHELLS AND HAND CRAFTED CAPIZ SHELL ITEMS

 (REF: "Placuna placenta (Linnaeus, 1758)". www.gbif.org.)
 (REF: "Fisheries and aquaculture of window-pane shells".
 Malacological Society of London)

-Placuna placenta shells are found from the shallows of the Gulf of Aden to around the Philippines, where it is abundant in the eponymous province of Capiz.
+Placuna placenta shells are found from the shallows of the Gulf of Aden to around the Philippines, where they abundant in the eponymous province of Capiz.
 The mollusks are found in muddy or sandy shores, in bays, coves and lagoons to a depth of about 330 feet.

 These species have been in decline because of destructive methods of fishing and gathering such as trawling, dredging, blast fishing and surface-supplied diving.
 In the Philippines, fisheries are now regulated through permits, quotas, size limits and protected habitats.
 In spite of this, resources continue to be depleted.